 A guide to the availability of CareSens meters and test strips for newly diagnosed patients.

-Patients newly diagnosed with diabetes Sulphonylurea and/or insulin Medications other than sulphonylurea and Insulin 4 Subsidised by PHARMAC Not subsidised by PHARMAC Ψ Give a free meter coupon to your patient to get either Patients can obtain subsidised CareSens meters by a CareSens N or an N POP meter free of charge. presenting a prescription to their pharmacy Contact your CareSens representative for coupons.
-Models available: CareSens N, N POP or N Premier Patients can purchase a CareSens meter of their choice CareSens Dual (only for patients with type 1 diabetes) from a pharmacy or Pharmaco Diabetes website.
-Blood glucose test strips are NOT restricted to one pack per prescription.
-Blood glucose test strips are restricted to one pack per prescription 2 packs of 10 KetoSens (blood ketone test strips) are funded for people with Type 1 diabetes Use the PSO form Compatible test strips Current Meters CareSens N meter CareSens N Blood glucose CareSens N POP meter New Meters with Bluetooth Functionality CareSens N Premier CareSens N Blood glucose CareSens Dual CareSens PRO and KetoSens Blood glucose and blood ketone Pharmaco Diabetes Training Portal The Pharmaco Diabetes Training Portal is a convenient online training platform for healthcare professionals.
+Patients newly diagnosed with diabetes

+IETERS AND TEST STRIPS FOR CLINIC USE

+Use the PSO form

+Compatible test strips Tests

+Current Meters

+CareSens N meter CareSens N POP meter CareSens N Blood glucose

+New Meters with Bluetooth Functionality

+CareSens N Premier CareSens N Blood glucose

+CareSens Dual CareSens PRO and KetoSens Blood glucose and blood ketone

+Pharmaco Diabetes Training Portal

+The Pharmaco Diabetes Training Portal is a convenient online training platform for healthcare professionals.
 Simply go to the portal, register your interest and start learning at a time and place that works for you.
 Full of information and videos, the portal will help you become expert in using the CareSens blood glucose monitoring systems.

-Lancets are not free but please ensure that people are changing them because when they are blunt, they often cause more pain and can lead to resistance to self-monitoring of blood glucose.
-One lancet is good for 12 finger pricks.